article | April 19, 2017

 Today’s article is focused on how to launch new products successfully.
 I spoke with a Chief Product and Strategy Officer who knows a thing or two about successfully launching products.
-To access a guide, review the Product Launch and Messaging phase starting on page 143.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 I interviewed Toby Williams, SVP, Chief Product and Strategy Officer for Ellucian.
 Ellucian is an ERP vertical software company that covers the higher education space globally.
 Powering more than 2,400 institutions, Ellucian serves 18 million students worldwide.
 Toby is responsible for driving product management and strategy, corporate development, and M&A.